Ramsey numbers of cycles in random graphs: Stability

 \subsection{Cycles and connected matchings}

-In this subsection we work with the structure in the reduced graph that will allow us to embed large cycles.
-Recall that a \textit{connected matching} on $k$ vertices is a matching on $k$ vertices which belong to the same connected component in a given graph.
+In this subsection, we work with the structure in the reduced graph that will allow us to embed large cycles.
+Recall that a {connected matching} on $k$ vertices is a $k$-vertex matching such that all its vertices belong to the same connected component.
 If this connected component is non-bipartite, we call it an \textit{odd connected matching}.
 This concept was introduced by \L uczak~\cite{Luczak1999} to tackle cycle embedding problems in combination with the Regularity Lemma.
-Here we combine this approach with tree embedding results from Balogh, Csaba, and Samotij~\cite{BCS2011} to find cycles in a sparse setting.
+Here we combine this approach with tree embedding results due to Balogh, Csaba, and Samotij~\cite{BCS2011} to find cycles in the sparse regime.
 We remark that this idea has also been used by Kronenberg, Krivelevich, and Mond~\cite{KKM2020} to study the resilience properties of long cycles in sparse random graphs.

 We start with a property of odd connected matchings that will play an important role in our argument.